phpbb-extensions/phpbb-ext-skeleton/README.md

 Go to "ACP" > "Customise" > "Extensions" and enable the "phpBB Skeleton Extension" extension.

-## Tests and Continuous Integration

-We use Travis-CI as a continuous integration server and phpunit for our unit testing.
-See more information on the [phpBB development wiki](https://wiki.phpbb.com/Unit_Tests).
-To run the tests locally, you need to install phpBB from its Git repository.
-Afterwards run the following command from the phpBB Git repository's root:

-Windows:

-    phpBB\vendor\bin\phpunit.bat -c phpBB\ext\phpbb\skeleton\phpunit.xml.dist

-others:

-    phpBB/vendor/bin/phpunit -c phpBB/ext/phpbb/skeleton/phpunit.xml.dist
+## Creating an extension

+In order to create an extension, you need to open the console of your server.
+Then run the following command in your phpBB root (next to config.php):

+    ./bin/phpbbcli.php skeleton:create

+Afterwards copy your extension from `store/tmp-ext/` into the `ext/` folder

 ## License